 This scheme gives any member of the public the right to ask the police if their partner may pose a risk to them.
 This scheme also allows a member of the public to make an enquiry into the partner of a close friend or family member.

-We are supporting the Hollie Guard app, a smartphone device that gives people a higher level of personal safety and security.
+We are supporting the free Hollie Guard app, a smartphone device that gives people a higher level of personal safety and security.

 We are part of the Bedfordshire Domestic Abuse Partnership (BDAP), a collection of organisations working to help and support all victims of abuse.